Frequently Asked Questions

 Possible Counterfeit Holder: If you see this alert, it means that NGC has seen a counterfeit or tampered holder that uses this certification number.
 Contact NGC India Customer Service if you see this alert.
 Also, see the NGC Security Center.

 Mechanical Error: If you see this alert, it means that the label has a mechanical (typographical) error.
 This coin should be returned to NGC so that the label can be corrected.
 For more information and submission instructions, contact NGC India Customer Service.

 Deleted: If you see this alert, it generally means that the coin was removed from the NGC Census population report.
 Coins are occasionally deleted in error, however, so if you see this note but own the coin, please email pictures of the front and back of the holder to [email protected].

 The NGC Registry is a community where collectors can showcase their coins and compete for the best sets.
 Registry participants can enter coins into US and World Competitive Sets or Custom Sets.

-You’ll find thousands of US and World set types, and it’s easy to get started.
-Simply choose a set that interests you and enter your NGC-certified coins.
+You’ll find thousands of US and World set categories, and it’s easy to get started.
+Simply choose a set category that interests you and enter your NGC-certified coins.
 Add photos and descriptions, define goals and see how your sets stack up against the competition.
 Prizes for the best Competitive and Custom Sets are awarded each year in January.
 Best of all, it’s free!

 To help you decide how you’d like to participate, here are some frequently asked questions: